 “However, money pumped into mixed reality companies are going to be subject to less US regulatory oversight than, say, investments in technology and telecoms infrastructure or back-end providers.”

 You only have to look at the ban on US companies selling vital components to ZTE, China’s second-largest telecoms hardware provider, to realise this.
-Huawei is also banned in the China
+Huawei is also banned in the United States.

 China pulling investment from US XR companies bad for business